aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/ifontsavingcallback/_index.md

 ---
 title: IFontSavingCallback
+linktitle: IFontSavingCallback
 second_title: Aspose.Words for Java API Reference
-description: Implement this interface if you want to receive notifications and control how Aspose.Words saves fonts when exporting a document to HTML format.
+description: Implement this interface if you want to receive notifications and control how Aspose.Words saves fonts when exporting a document to HTML format in Java.
 type: docs
-weight: 651
+weight: 653
 url: /java/com.aspose.words/ifontsavingcallback/
 ---
 ```